-Our receptionists are there to greet you as you come into our hospital and to assist you and your pet into our examination rooms, checking your pet’s weight and getting the vital information on the reason for your pet’s visit to our animal hospital.
-They maintain your pet’s computerized records, and will also help with discharge and go home instructions or medications.
+Our receptionists are there to greet you as you come into our animal hospital and to assist you and your pet into our examination rooms, checking your pet’s weight and getting the vital information about the reason for your pet’s visit to our animal hospital.
+Our veterinary staff maintains your pet’s computerized records, and will also help with discharge and go home instructions or medications.
 Please feel free to call them anytime you have questions about your pet’s health care.
 We appreciate the busy and varied work our receptionist perform every day.

 Our Practice Manager